N. Gregory Hamilton: Biography

-Object Relations Theory and Psychiatry
+Object relations theory and psychiatry

 Hamilton's approach to object relations theory as described in Self and Others: Object Relations Theory in Practice, first published in 1988, was integrative.
 He originally described object relations theory as having an important place in psychiatry's biopsychosocial model but as not being a complete psychology for the broader field of psychiatry in that it lacked explanations of the effects of physical and cognitive factors on internal and external relationships.
 In 1996, with the publication of The Self and the Ego in Psychotherapy, he added specific ego functions, including cognitions, and physical factors into the concept of object relations units in an attempt to make object relations theory sufficiently inclusive to serve as a general framework for psychiatry and clinical psychology.
 Along these lines, he published articles on combining object relations theory and pharmacotherapy as well was object relations and end-of-life decisions.